lars-t-hansen/gotags/README.md

 # gotags - reliable etags-style tag information for Go

-Gotags generates an etags-like tag file for Go source, but with better Go awareness than etags.
+Gotags generates an etags-like tag file for Go source, with better Go awareness than etags.

 Input file names are provided on the command line.
 If the only input file name is given as "-" then the names of input files are read from standard input,